mhausenblas/ntil/README.md

 ## Deployments

-I will assume that you have the [DCOS](https://mesosphere.com/product/) installed.
-We will use Marathon to deploy the ntil app.
-Note that I'm using [HTTPie](http://httpie.org/) here in the example, but you can achieve similar results using `curl`.
+In all scenarios below, we will use [Marathon](https://mesosphere.github.io/marathon/) to deploy the ntil app.
+Also note that I'm using [HTTPie](http://httpie.org/) here in the example, but you can achieve similar results using `curl`.
 All deployments are based on the Docker image [mhausenblas/ntil](https://registry.hub.docker.com/u/mhausenblas/ntil/).

 In order for the Twitter watch part to work you'll need to supply your Twitter credentials.
 You can obtain those from creating a Twitter application via [apps.twitter.com](https://apps.twitter.com/).